 Use cases of recommendation letter:

-- Gaining admission to an academic program or scholarship.
+• Gaining admission to an academic syllabus or scholarship.

-- Being considered for an award or professional opportunity.
+• Being considered for an award or professional occasion.

 Recommendation letter example: